Mammoth Road: Route description

 While spending a short time in Windham, Mammoth Road does intersect NH 111 (Haverhill Road), which leads to the center of Hudson going westbound and the center of Windham going eastbound.
 After this intersection, the road enters the town of Londonderry, passing through its southern part before intersecting NH 102 (Nashua Road).
 This leads to Hudson going westbound and Derry going eastbound.
-Once through the intersection, the road passes through the center of Londonderry, and continues into the northern part of town, passing through an intersection with Lichfield Road and Stonehenge Road.
+Once through the intersection, the road passes through the center of Londonderry, and continues into the northern part of town, passing through an intersection with Litchfield Road and Stonehenge Road.

 Shortly after, Mammoth Road merges with NH 28 (Rockingham Road), which leads to Derry going southbound, and the city of Manchester going northbound.
 This point is the northern terminus of NH 128.
 Rockingham Road continues north, while Mammoth Road veers to the left and parallels Rockingham Road.
 At the northern end of this stretch, Mammoth Road once again connects with Rockingham Road until NH 28A.
 At this point, Mammoth Road follows NH 28A and NH 28 becomes South Willow Street, heading north-northwest into downtown Manchester.
 Here, the road is South Mammoth Road.

 Once in Manchester, South Mammoth Road passes by various communities before approaching an underpass with I-293 and NH 101.
 After passing under this, South Mammoth Road travels through the eastern side of downtown Manchester.
 The road has back-to-back intersections with Huse Road and Cilley Road.
 At this point, South Mammoth Road drops the "South" name and returns back to Mammoth Road.
 The road then goes through several other intersections with Candia Road, Massabesic Street / Wayland Avenue, Lake Avenue, and Hanover Street.
 Once through these intersections, the road meets up with Bridge Street, which is a major east-west throughfare connecting to the center of downtown Manchester and I-93.
 After this stretch, the road exits downtown and merges with Smyth Road, which comes from the southwest.
 Mammoth Road then approaches an overpass with I-93.
 After passing over, Smyth Road breaks off and continues to the east, while Mammoth Road crosses the county line into Merrimack County and into the town of Hooksett.

 Though originally slated to continue its northward track to Concord, Mammoth Road comes to its final intersection with US 3/NH 28, which leads back down to downtown Manchester going southbound, and up toward Concord going northbound.